 Sprinkle the chicken with herbs, salt, and pepper and top with lemon or orange or lime slices, if desired.

 Bring the edges of the paper together and fold together to crimp closed.
 Be sure to leave some room inside the bundle for heat expansion which will happen as the chicken bakes.

-Place the bundles on a large baking sheet (or two) and bake at 425°F for 15 to 20 minutes or until the chicken registers 160°F on an instant read meat thermometer.
+Place the bundles on a large baking sheet (or two) and bake at 425°F for 15 to 20 minutes or until the chicken registers 160°F on an instant-read meat thermometer.
 You can also bake the bundles at 350 °F for 30 to 40 minutes.

 For frozen chicken breasts:

-Wrap the individual frozen chicken breasts in foil or parchment paper as directed above, one to a package, and bake at 400°F for 55 to 65 minutes, or bake at 425°F for 45 to 55 minutes until the meat is done as directed above.
+Wrap the individually frozen chicken breasts in foil or parchment paper as directed above, one to a package, and bake at 400°F for 55 to 65 minutes, or bake at 425°F for 45 to 55 minutes until the meat is done as directed above.

 All ovens are different, and all chicken breasts are different sizes.
 So the baking time will probably be different for you.
 Make a note of the correct time for your oven so the chicken will be cooked perfectly every time.